Cymbal choke test for edrums and keyboard mapping mode๐

 - This is a good example of cymbal choke programming by utilizing MIDI CC and taking advantage of

-function.
+rt_decayandtrigger=releasefunction.
 In this example, the used MIDI CC number is 67, which is can be accessed by sforzando's default Left Pedal.
 The choke key is moved to the same key as the crash, note G (key 55) and put into release trigger mode.
 Pressing the crash key will sounds normally.
 But then pressing the Left Pedal, the crash will get muted.
-After pressing the crash key, the more late you press the Left Pedal, the choke tail volume will also get lower, which is the advantage ofrt_decay
+After pressing the crash key, the more late you press the Left Pedal, the choke tail volume will also get lower, which is the advantage ofrt_decayfunction.
+So, programming this way is working for sfz, then we just need to change the MIDI CC number to Polyphonic Aftertouch for edrums mode.
+For this example, there is an issue because the use ofon_lo/hiccNopcode, which, the choke tail sample will play everytime the Left Pedal is pressed.
+So to prevent that, opcodehicc131=126has been added, but with the cost of crash at vel 127 won't get choked.

 3. Polyphonic Aftertouch๐